-Most people who filed lawsuits over Wright hip replacements claimed the devices released metal toxins that caused tissue damage and could cause the implants to fail.
-Others claimed the devices failed prematurely.
+Most people who filed lawsuits over Wright hip replacements claimed that the devices released metal toxins that caused tissue damage and could cause the implants to fail.
+Others claimed that the devices failed prematurely.

 Metallosis was blamed on wear between the metal components of the hip implants.
 The parts rubbing against each other released microscopic metal ions into patients’ bodies.
 These metal particles can destroy muscle, bone and other tissue around the implants.

 John Wallace of Arizona received a Conserve implant in his left hip in 2005.
 In December 2011, his doctor found elevated chromium and cobalt levels in his blood.
 Wallace required revision surgery, which led to further complications including a “spontaneous dislocation” of the hip.